Rules and Format

 Bonus XPs – each competition will offer the competitors a chance to score bonus XPs.
 Three obstacles will be awarded bonus points as follows: 1st obstacle will award 2 XPs, 2nd obstacle will award 3 XPs and the 3rd will award 5XPs.
 First bonus obstacle should be the second obstacle in the course, second bonus obstacle at the middle point of the course and the third bonus obstacle before the last obstacle of the course.
 These obstacles are to be presented during the walkthrough.

-Strikes – there are 3 strikes (mistakes) allowed.
-If 3 strikes occur 5 XP will be deducted from the 15 participation XP that count towards their competitive experience and placing in Leaderboards.
-If a competitor completes the course with 1 strike, 13 XP are rewarded, if a competitor completes the course with 2 strikes 12 XP are rewarded.
-Again a course completed with no strikes receives 15 XP plus the bonus points.
-On the 3rd, last strike the points stop accruing but the competitor may choose to finish the course or stop.
+Fails – a Fail is a mistake the athlete makes on an obstacle, like falling off or going out of bounds.
+If 3 Fails occur 5 XP will be deducted from the 15 participation XP that count towards their competitive experience and placing in Leaderboards.
+If a competitor completes the course with 1 Fail, 13 XP are rewarded, if a competitor completes the course with 2 Fails 12 XP are rewarded.
+Again a course completed with no Fails receives 15 XP plus the bonus points.
+On the 3rd, last Fail the points stop accruing but the competitor may choose to finish the course or stop.
 Depending how long it may take to complete the reminder of the course the Head Judge may make the call to end the run.
+An athlete that accrues any Fails can not receive any Bonus points for this course run.

 Retries – there are a pool of 3 retries that the competitor may choose to strategize on which obstacles he/she should use.
-If a Strike occurs on a bonus obstacle, bonus XPs may not be awarded on a Retry of the obstacle.
+If a Fail occurs on a bonus obstacle, bonus XPs may not be awarded on a Retry of the obstacle.
+A Retry on an obstacle means there are no Bonus points for that obstacle.

-Deciding factors for placings – XPs comes 1st followed by the number of Retries, followed by Time.
-For example competitors that has the most XPs with fewer or no Retries and the fastest/shortest time places higher.
+Deciding factors for placings – XPs comes 1st followed by Time, Fails and then Retries.
+For example, competitors that have the most XPs, the fastest/shortest time and no Fails and no Retries places higher.

 Bonus XPs can be kept only if the competitor completes the course, otherwise they are void.

-After the completion of each obstacle the competitor has a maximum of 20 seconds to be on the next obstacle.
+After the completion of each obstacle the competitor has a maximum of 30 seconds to be on the next obstacle.
 A 5 seconds countdown should be given to the athlete at which time his/her hands or feet should be in contact and moving on the next obstacle.
-Wrapped wall will have a max 30 seconds between each attempt.
+Warped wall will have a max 30 seconds between each attempt.

 Head Judge will have final say on whether or not a competitor has properly completed a course obstacle.
 At the end of the age group completion, video of the run will be reviewed by 2 League Judges.
 Judge’s final ruling is final on obstacle completion.